stinger0962/LeetCode/permutations_i,_ii.md

 *Base case*

-In the outmost loop, we have N swaps, then N-1 swaps, N-2, until 1.
+Starting from outmost loop, we have N swaps, then N-1 swaps, then N-2, until 1 last swap in the inner most loop.

-The base case is when we reach the inner most loop, and all elements have been swapped (except the last one, which will swap with itself).
+The base case is when we reach the inner most loop, at which time all elements have been swapped (except the last one, which will swap with itself, so it can be skipped).

-There are N! different ways to reach the inner most loop, which is also the run time complexity.
+There are N! different ways to reach the inner most loop, thus the run time complexity is N!.

 ###The Code